About the Prize

 - Peter Batey OAM, 2015

 The Bald Archy Prize is currently the only art competition in the world judged by a sulphur crested cockatoo.
+With $10,000 up for grabs, it’s a good idea to get to know the judge.

 With an online PhD from the Marilyn Munro University of Little Rock, Professor Maude Cockatoo is the most qualified art critic, avian or otherwise, in Australia (according to Maude).
 As Coolac’s Visual Arts Laureate, Maude has been the sole judge of the Bald Archy Prize from its inception at the 1994 Coolac Festival of Fun.